mcaledonensis/magic-key/README.md

 ```

 By default, when closed, prompt to upload the notebook and the logs will appear.

+## Specifying the inference engine

+By default an attempt `magickey.ai` will be used.
+The inference engine can be specified before the prompt, using
+either the environment variable, i.e.: `export MAGICKEY_ENGINE=openai` or the parameters of the `turn_on` call:

+Note that the availability of the Magic Key engine is limited and the requirement to add the API KEY may be introduced.

 ## How does it work